virtuozzo/cloudscripting-docs/docs/reference/events.md

 ```
 ## Events filtering

-Events can be filtered by *nodeGroup*, *nodeType*, *nodeId*.
+Events can be filtered by *nodeGroup*, *nodeType* and *nodeId* parameters.
 Events filtering is optional.
 By default every event is listened by all environment.
-So defined actions will be executed only when called events match specified filter rules.
+As a result, the defined actions will be executed only when called events match specified filter rules.

 ###By nodeGroup
 ```